Although grown as a vegetable, Rhubarb (Rheum

 Rhubarb Timperley Early is a high-yielding early cropper, ideal for forcing.
 Flavoursome bright-pink stems tinged with green.
 Available from You Garden.

 Rhubarb Victoria is a popular late cropping variety.
 The greenish-pink stems have tender flesh and an excellent balance of sweetness and acidity.
 Height to 24in (60cm), spread to 48in (120cm).
-Available at Thompson and Morgan.
+Available at Thompson & Morgan.